manishjha5410/TRILLO/README.md

 # TRILLO
-An inline booking site for hotels
+An online booking site for hotels